William S. Anderson: Military service and prisoner of war

 On December 8, 1941, the day after the Japanese attacked Pearl Harbor, Hong Kong was also attacked by the Japanese.
 As a member of the Hong Kong Volunteer Defence Corps, Anderson fought the Japanese but after 17 days of heavy fighting Hong Kong surrendered.
 On Christmas Day 1941, exactly four years after he had escaped from the Japanese in China, he became a prisoner of war (POW) and lost his second home.
 For the first two years, he was in a prison camp in Hong Kong before being moved to Nagoya, Japan as part of a group of 400, to work in a railway locomotive factory.
 Here the work was very hard; inmates worked 13 days out of 14 and were beaten on occasion.
 Towards the end of 1944, Japan was being bombed regularly.
 In May 1945, a large air raid over Nagoya knocked out the factory and the POWs were sent across the country to Toyama on the west coast to work at a branch of the locomotive factory.
 Toyama was almost totally destroyed in a fire bomb raid on August 1, 1945, after which the POWs were confined to barracks until the Japanese surrender on August 15, 1945.
 He was evacuated from Japan to the Philippines and as a British citizen, sent to England after two weeks of recovery in Canada.

 NCR beginnings

 One of Anderson’s fellow POWs was George Haynes who was the manager of NCR China.
-After the war, Haynes persuaded Anderson to join NCR and after some brief sales training in England, he was appointed general manager of NCR Hong Kong.
-At that time NCR Hong Kong was a war-shattered, rag tag branch of about seven people scratching out a living in used business machines.
-Using his accounting contacts he succeeded in selling accounting machines to all the banks and utility companies, and many commercial and industrial companies.
+After the war, Haynes persuaded Anderson to join NCR.
+After some brief sales training in England, he was appointed general manager of NCR Hong Kong.
+At that time, NCR Hong Kong was a war-shattered, rag tag branch of about seven people scratching out a living in used business machines.
+Using his accounting contacts, he succeeded in selling accounting machines to all the banks and utility companies as well as many commercial and industrial companies.
 Anderson had studied both Mandarin and Cantonese in his school days and this assisted him greatly during his time in Hong Kong.
 By 1960, NCR had acquired 97% of the Hong Kong business machine market.
-At that time George Haynes was based in Japan, heading up the Far East operation.
+At that time, George Haynes was based in Japan, heading up the Far East operation.